-Many people are not saving enough for their retirement, according to the Pensions UK’s updated Retirement Living Standards (RLS) published today.
+Three in four pension savers are failing to save enough for even a moderate income in retirement, according to Pensions UK’s updated Retirement Living Standards (RLS) report published today.

-The RLS aims to help people picture what lifestyle they expect in retirement and the costs associated with three different levels.
+The RLS aims to help people picture what lifestyle they can expect in retirement and the costs associated with three different levels of retirement income.

-The annual standards, calculated by the Centre for Research in Social Policy, Loughborough University, now show that a minimum retirement lifestyle costs £13,900 a year for a one-person household and £22,500 for two people.
+The annual standards, calculated by the Centre for Research in Social Policy, Loughborough University, shows that a minimum retirement lifestyle costs £13,900 a year for a one-person household and £22,500 for two people.

-The new figures reflect increased everyday costs across spending categories such as food, essential household bills and transport, as well as the social activities and hobbies.
+The updated figures reflect increased everyday costs across key spending categories such as food, essential household bills and transport, as well as the social activities and hobbies.

 Pension UK said it expects around 82% of the working population to reach the minimum standard of living in retirement.
-However, that falls to just 23% reaching a moderate standard and 9% reaching comfortable.
+However, that falls to just 23% reaching a moderate standard and 9% reaching a comfortable income.

-The organisation warned that is out of step with what some people expect for their retirement.
-It said that without higher levels of saving, there is a risk that many will face a significant drop in income when they stop working.
+The organisation warned that saving was out of step with what some people expect for their retirement income.
+It said that without higher levels of saving, there is a risk that many will face a significant drop in living standards when they stop working.

 Standard | Income needed after tax | Income needed before tax | State Pension | Income needed from your pension savings | Estimated DC pot |